temporalio/edu-errstrat-typescript-code/exercises/rollback-with-saga/README.md

 1. In one terminal, start the Worker by running `npm run start`.
 2. In another terminal, start the Workflow by running `npm run workflow`.
 3. You should see the Workflow Execution failed.
+There is now a  ``WorkflowExecutionFailed` Event in the Web UI.
-4. Over in the Web UI (or the terminal window where your Worker ran), you can see that after the `sendBill` Activity failed, we then called the Activities: `revertCustomer` and `revertInventory`.
+4. Over in the Web UI (or the terminal window where your Worker ran), you can see that after the `sendBill` Activity failed, we then called the Activities: `refundCustomer` and `revertInventory`.

 ### This is the end of the exercise.